Zebulon Pike: Second expedition

-After Pike returned from this first expedition, General Wilkinson almost immediately ordered him to mount a second expedition, this time to explore, map, and find the headwaters of the Arkansas and Red rivers.
-Additional objectives of this exploratory expedition into the southwestern part of the Louisiana Territory were to evaluate natural resources and establish friendly relations with Native Americans.
+After Lieutenant Pike returned from this first expedition, General Wilkinson almost immediately ordered him to mount a second expedition, this time to the Southwest to explore, map, and find the headwaters of the Arkansas River and parallel Red River of the South upstream from the lower Mississippi River.
+Additional objectives of this exploratory expedition into the southwestern part of the new Louisiana Territory were to evaluate natural resources and establish friendly relations with Native Americans.
 It is commonly said that his expedition was an innocent exploration of the West, but that is not the case.
-This was a mission to prepare for an American invasion of New Mexico.
+This was a mission to prepare for a possible American invasion of the neighboring Royal Spanish provinces of New Mexico and Texas over the disputed southwest border from France's sale of the Louisiana Purchase of 1803.
 Beginning July 15, 1806, Pike led what became known as the "Pike Expedition".

 In early November 1806, Pike and his team sighted and tried to climb to the summit of the peak later named after him (Pikes Peak).
 They made it as far as Mt.
 Rosa, located southeast of Pikes Peak, before giving up the ascent in waist-deep snow.
 They had already gone almost two days without food.

-They then continued south, searching for the Red River's headwaters, and built a fort for shelter during the winter.
+They then continued south, searching for the Red River of the South's headwaters, and built a fort for shelter during the winter.
 However, they had crossed the border, whether through confusion or deliberation.
-Spanish authorities captured Pike and some of his party on February 26, 1807.
+Royal Spanish authorities captured Pike and some of his party on February 26, 1807.

-Pike and his men were taken to Santa Fe and on to the capital of Chihuahua province, and presented to Commandant General Salcedo, who was governor of the state.
-Pike was treated well and invited to formal social dinners but still not quite given the treatment of a visiting dignitary, and his men were kept prisoner.
+Pike and his men were taken to the old colonial capital of Santa Fe of the Royal Spanish province of New Mexico and on further south to the Chihuahua City capital of Chihuahua province, and presented to Commandant General Salcedo, who was governor of the state.
+Pike was treated well and invited to formal social dinners but still not quite given the treatment of a visiting diplomatic dignitary, and his men were kept prisoner.
 Salcedo housed Pike with Juan Pedro Walker, a cartographer who also acted as an interpreter.
 Walker transcribed and translated Pike's confiscated documents, including his journal.
-Spanish authorities feared the spread of both democracy and Protestant Christian sects that might undermine their rule.
+Spanish authorities feared the spread of both their democracy and Protestant Christian sects that might undermine their rule.

-During this time, Pike had access to various maps of the southwest and learned about Mexico's discontentment with Spanish rule.
-Spain filed official protests with the United States about Pike's expedition, but since the nations were not at war (and Spain was rebelling against Napoleon's brother, who was fighting England in the Peninsular War), Commandant Salcedo released the military men.
-The Spanish escorted Pike and most of his men north, releasing them at the Louisiana border on July 1, 1807.
+During this time, Pike had access to various maps of the southwest and New Spain, and especially learned about colonial Mexico's increasing discontentment with Royal Spanish rule.
+Spain filed official protests with the United States about Pike's exploring expedition, but since the nations were not at war (and the Kingdom of Spain was rebelling against Napoleon Bonaparte's older brother, who was put in place to rule Spain and was also fighting Great Britain in the Peninsular War), Commandant Salcedo released the American military men.
+The Spanish escorted Pike and most of his men back north, releasing them at the Louisiana border on July 1, 1807.